allez-chauffe/marcel/plugins/README.md

 ### Structure of the frontend

-The first thing you will need is [marcel.js](https://github.com/EmrysMyrddin/marcel-plugin-text/raw/master/frontend/marcel.js), which is a small script that will help you handle the interaction with MARCEL.
+The first thing you will need is [marcel.js](https://github.com/EmrysMyrddin/marcel-plugin-text/raw/master/frontend/marcel.js), which is a small script that will help you handle the interaction with marcel.
 Include it in your HTML:
 ```html
 <script src="./marcel.js"></script>